MovieBench: A Hierarchical Movie Level Dataset for Long Video Generation: Dataset

 After completing the data cleaning process, a quality inspector was invited to conduct a quality check. $10$ randomly sampled movies were evaluated on two key aspects: portrait quality and portrait-name relevance.
 The inspector rated the quality of each portrait on a scale of $1$ to $5$, with $5$ as the highest.
 The average portrait quality score was $4.53$, and portrait-name relevance scored $4.92$.
 This demonstrates the high quality of the collected character bank.
 Detailed results can be found in the supplementary materials.

 \textbf{Audio Samples of Characters}.
 To collect audio samples for each character, we developed a structured process: 1) Face Detection and Recognition: a face detector~\cite{zhang2017s3fd} and recogniter~\cite{serengil2020lightface} are used to detect and recognize all faces by matching with $\{[\texttt{char}_i, \texttt{act}_i, \mathcal{I}_i]\}_{i=1}^{N}$ in each frame.
 2) Speaker Detection and Duration Identification: next, a speaker detector~\cite{liao2023light} was employed to determine which character is speaking, along with the duration.
 3) Audio Extraction: based on the identified durations, we extracted audio segments corresponding to each character.
 4) Quality Verification: finally, a annotator reviewed audios of each character to confirm that it indeed belongs to the intended character.
-Any mismatched audio segments were removed.
+Any mismatched audio segments~(The predicted 057 speaker does not match the audio) were removed.
 Ultimately, for each character, a noise-free audio sample was collected.
 The annotation can be used in tasks such as audio customization and audio-driven video generation.